 Not every franchise offering requires disclosure of a Franchise Disclosure Document (“FDD”).
 Under the Federal Franchise Rule, the following franchise transactions are exempt from the disclosure of an FDD:

 - Minimum Payment Exemption;

 - Oral Franchise Agreement Exemption;

 - Petroleum Marketing Practices Act Exemption.

 Application of a franchise exemption must be carefully evaluated with your franchise lawyer.
 Any determination as to whether or not your franchise transaction is exempt must also involve an evaluation of state-specific franchise laws, as certain states do not recognize many of the federal exemptions.
 Under the Federal Franchise Rule, specific monetary dollar amount thresholds noted below are subject to periodic adjustment by the FTC to account for inflation.
 Before relying on an exemption, be certain to check applicable dollar amount thresholds associated with a particular exemption.

 Minimum Payment Exemption

 Franchise transactions “where the total of the required payments, or commitments to make a required payment, to the franchisor or an affiliate that are made at any time before to within six months after commencing operations of the franchisee’s business is less than $500” are exempt.
+As of July 1, 2020 this monetary threshold of $500 had been increased to $615 by the FTC to account for inflation.
 Commencement of franchisee operations is determined by the date that the franchisee first makes its goods or services available to the public.

 Fractional Franchise Exemption